 In this situation, you would be looking to save up so that you could buy tickets from Ticketmaster, looking for a show to sell out and being able to raise your selling price once that happens.

 3. Ticketmaster 4-packs & Deals

-First, I want to show you a few pictures showing various prices in different places around the Internet for a Rascal Flatts concert (Taken in Summer 2015 — it’s fully expected these deals will start in 2016 as well)
+First, I want to show you a few prices showing various websites around the Internet for a Rascal Flatts concert (Taken in Summer 2015 — these deals have continued into the future as well)

 Here’s where your warning comes about this being a PRE-SELLING method.
 Rascal Flatts isn’t going to be a show that’s in huge demand, so it’s rather dangerous to buy any number of these tickets as “straight” inventory — it might be hard to sell them.

 HOWEVER — you CAN sell them before you own them (as long as you’re checking Ticketmaster regularly & making sure that they’re available), giving you the proof you need that you won’t be stuck with them.